apazaf/gbpn/content/en/home/hero.md

 #   label = "Learn more"

 [cta]
-  url = "/register/"
+  url = "/post/2026_canceled"
-  label = "Register!"
+  label = "Read cancellation details"

 [cta_alt]
   url = "/post/2025_after"
   label = "Read the report of the 2025 edition"
 +++

-Following its millenary tradition, the 2026 edition will take place at the [Bivacco Menegazzi](https://goo.gl/maps/CRMbn2kRX38G78UF9), in the heart of the Dolomites, at the beginning of the new year.
+Unfortunately, the 2026 edition has been cancelled.
+But don't lose hope - the Great Snowball Fight will return in 2027 at the [Bivacco Menegazzi](https://goo.gl/maps/CRMbn2kRX38G78UF9), in the heart of the Dolomites!